ninstar/Godot-AudioSyncPlayerNodes/README.md

 > [!WARNING]
-> As of Godot 4.3, the features of this addon are surpassed by [AudioStreamSynchronized](https://github.com/godotengine/godot/pull/64488).
+> As of Godot 4.3, the functionalities of this add-on are surpassed by [AudioStreamSynchronized](https://github.com/godotengine/godot/pull/64488).

 # <img src="./icon.png" width="24px"> AudioSyncPlayer Nodes